Marc Spilker

-Marc A. Spilker is an American financial executive and investor.
-He is a Founding Member of GPS Investment Partners, LLC and the Executive Chairman of Merchant Investment Management, LLC.
+Marc A. Spilker (born June 28, 1964) is an American financial executive and investor.
+He is a founding member of GPS Investment Partners and executive chairman of Merchant Investment Management.

 Life and career

-A native of Long Island, New York, Spilker is a 1982 graduate of W.C.
-Mepham High School.
-He received a BS in Economics from the Wharton School of the University of Pennsylvania in 1986.
+Spilker grew up on Long Island, New York, and graduated from W. C. Mepham High School in 1982.
+He earned a bachelor's degree in economics from the Wharton School of the University of Pennsylvania in 1986.